 Each trap is supplied with one long-life pheromone lure.
 Simply remove the lure from the foil sachet and place it inside the cage area at the top of the trap, which has a small black cover.

 The Plum Fruit Moth trap supplied by Dragonfli is called a castellation trap where the entry holes on the trap are only big enough for moths.
 This prevents the capture of larger insects, or small birds, which might fly into a conventional trap by accident.

 The trap can be filled with water, and a little mild detergent (such as washing up liquid), so that when the Plum Fruit Moth Moth enters the trap it will fall into the water and drown.
 Alternatively you may wish to purchase some Sticky Pads, which can be found here.
 These are placed at the bottom of the trap to retain and kill the moths caught.

 Hang the trap in, or near, the Plum trees you wish to treat for infestation.

 Full set up instructions are provided on delivery.

-One Plum Fruit Moth trap will cover an area of up to 12 trees.
-Our Plum Fruit Moth trap is supplied with a long-life lure, only one lure is required for the summer season of May-August.
-A replacement lure can be added in August to check for the presence of a second generstion of Plum fruit moths in August-September.
-Replacement lures can be bought each year meaning your traps can be used for many years.
+The trap can be used for years and replacement lures can be purchased for additional coverage.
+Our Plum Fruit Moth trap is supplied with a long-life pheromone lure.
+Only one lure is therefore required for the summer season of May to August.
+A replacement lure should be added in August in order to monitor the presence of a potential second generation of Plum Fruit Moths from August to September.
+Replacement lures can be purchased separately here.